 The main building itself has two points of access.
 The lower screen you access by climbing up a small wall with the help of a gridded fence and jumping through a window.
 The lower screen is flooded as are the toilets next to the screen making the water rank with sewage and when you walk on the main stage you can run the risk of dropping into god knows what as its made of wood, and has been submerged in water for years.
 The below shots were taken whilst standing on the vents as they are metal and solid.

 The main screen is where all the fun is at.
-It is a shining example of how a cinema theatre should look: a beautiful curved symmetrical room and amazing stylings.
+It is a shining example of the retro style cinema screens odean theatres were modelled on: a beautiful curved symmetrical room and amazing stylings.
 The first visit here I didn’t have time to shoot what I had in mind, so the shots below were from trips number two and three.
 I used two different trigger systems, a tripod, a 7dayshop pro ball head and two yongnuo flashguns to light the below shots.

 Four weeks after our first visit, this little mini project that has filled my mind somewhat as a much needed distraction is now complete.
 Whilst I love the adventures these types of places can give me, it is a crying shame that such a wonderful building has been left to rot from the ground up.
 The cost of restoring the building itself would be in the millions and demolishing it would not be much cheaper.